bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 ![](images/1000/image1000_13.png)

-2. Provide the following information and Click Design:
+2. Provide the following information and click on "Design" button:
     - Name: Replicate Data to ADWC
     - Identifier: Replicate Data to ADWC
     - Description: Replicate Data to ADWC